AmJaradat01/bumpify/README.md

 npm test
 ```

-This will execute the test cases to ensure the functionality of the version bumper.
+This will execute the test cases to ensure the functionality of the bumpify.

 ## Contributing